zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 $$ \hat c = \bar{Y} - \hat m\bar{X}$$

 Recall that $\bar{X}$ and $\bar{Y}$ are the mean values for variables X and Y.  So, in order to calculate the $\hat y$-intercept of the best-fit line, we start by finding the slope of the best-fit line using the above formula.
-Then to find the $\hat y$-intercept, we multiply slope value by mean of x and subtract the result from mean of y.
+Then to find the $\hat y$-intercept, we multiply the slope value by the mean of x and subtract the result from the mean of y.

 ## Predicting from the model

-As mentioned before, when you have a regression line with defined parameters slope and intercept as calculated above, you can easily predict the $\hat{y}$ (target) value for a new $x$ (feature) value using the estimated parameter values:
+As mentioned before, when you have a regression line with defined parameters for slope and intercept as calculated above, you can easily predict the $\hat{y}$ (target) value for a new $x$ (feature) value using the estimated parameter values:

 $$\hat{y} = \hat mx + \hat c$$